-The information in Parenting teens offers you some simple ways to improve your communication and build a stronger bond with your son or daughter.
+The information in the KidsHealth section on parenting teens offers you some simple ways to improve your communication and build a stronger bond with your son or daughter.
 The material draws upon principles from the Tikanga Whakatipu Ririki model and from positive parenting techniques.
 It focuses on the topic of alcohol in particular, but the same principles may be applied to most topics challenging young people and their parents/caregivers.

 Try not to be overwhelmed by all of the material.